clajiness/qbop/README.md

 ## Installation
 I recommend using the provided Docker Compose file to simplify the set up of qbop.
 This container must be connected to ProtonVPN due to the required `natpmpc` command.

-The Docker container is available here: https://github.com/clajiness/qbop/pkgs/container/qbop
+The container image is available here: https://github.com/clajiness/qbop/pkgs/container/qbop

 ### Requirements
 * Docker Engine - https://docs.docker.com/engine/install/